International Application Deadline

 A portfolio of creative work must be submitted.
 The portfolio should reflect your level of creative ability.
 The portfolio for Master of Architecture should include architectural projects when appropriate or creative work in other media such as drawing, painting, printmaking, sculpture, graphic design, furniture design, or photography.
 The portfolio should also consist of creative work in the realm of human experience.

-Applicants must provide an unofficial transcript, mark sheet, or academic record for each institution of higher education previously attended, even those that did not confer a degree.
+Applicants must provide an official transcript, or academic record for each institution of higher education previously attended, even those that did not confer a degree.
 All transcripts must include a key, legend, or back copy of the transcript.
 Non-English transcripts must be accompanied by an English translation provided by recognized credential evaluation service.
-Scans must be clear and legible, and all transcripts/records should include the student’s name.
+Scans must be clear and legible, and all transcripts/records should include the student's name.
 Transcripts provided with the application are considered unofficial and will be used for evaluation purposes only.

 Any admission offers will be contingent on receiving and verifying all official transcripts, certified translations, and/or credential evaluations pertaining to the applicant's entire post-secondary academic career, prior to the registration deadline.